TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

 decimal-point character, even if no digits follow it.
 Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.
-In addition, for ``'g'`` and ``'G'`` conversions, trailing zeros are not removed from the result.
+In addition, for ``'g'`` and ``'G'`` conversions, trailing zeros are not removed kutoka the result.

 .. index:: single: , (comma); in string formatting